USS New Orleans (CA-32): Post-war

 New Orleans sailed on 28 August with a cruiser-destroyer force to ports of China and Korea.
 She covered the internment of Japanese ships at Tsingtao, the evacuation of liberated Allied prisoners of war, and the landing of troops in Korea and China.
 She sailed on 17 November from the mouth of the Peking River (Hai He), carrying veterans homeward bound.
 More returning troops came aboard at the Sasebo U.S. Fleet Activities base, and all were disembarked at San Francisco on 8 December.
 After similar duty took her to Guam in January 1946, she sailed through the Panama Canal for a 10-day visit to her namesake city.
 She then steamed to Philadelphia Navy Yard, arriving on 12 March.
 There, she was decommissioned on 10 February 1947 and lay in reserve until struck from the Naval Vessel Register on 1 March 1959 and sold for scrapping on 22 September to Boston Metals Company, Baltimore, Maryland.

 Discovery of lost bow

-On 7 July 2025, a team of explorers led by the Ocean Exploration Trust and Robert Ballard on the research vessel Nautilus discovered the wreck of the bow section New Orleans lost during the Battle of Tassafaronga in 1942 using a remotely operated underwater vehicle.
-The bow lies at a depth of 675 m (2,214 ft) and contains details identifying it as belonging to New Orleans, such as anchor-imprinted text reading "Navy Yard".
+On 7 July 2025, a team of explorers led by the Ocean Exploration Trust and Robert Ballard on the research vessel Nautilus discovered the wreck of the bow section New Orleans lost during the Battle of Tassafaronga using a remotely operated underwater vehicle.
+The bow lies at a depth of 675 m and contains details identifying it as belonging to New Orleans, such as anchor-imprinted text reading "Navy Yard".